The Lost Fort

 Everstorf 4/314, closeup of the chamber with surrounding megaliths

-Traces of villages have mostly been found near burial sites.
+Traces of villages have been found near several burial sites.
 Early Funnelbeaker burials continue the Ertebølle tradition of wooden chests covered by earthen mounds, sometimes marked with palisades or oaken beams.
 Those could accumulate into chambered cairns inside long barrows.
 The bodies were inhumated, usually lying flat on their back.
 Grave goods have been found, but they were not abundant.
 Flint tools and funnel beaker ware were most common, sometimes valuables like amber.

 Everstorf, passage grave no. 1/311, with kerb megaliths in the foreground

 Parallel to the earthen burials, the variants using stones developed and soon their use increased.
 Dolmen were the first to appear, sometimes within former sites of earthen barrows; then extended dolmen, gallery graves and passage graves, often with a kerb fence made of smaller megaliths and sandstone.
 Examples of crouched inhumation can be found in those.
-But often there is but an array of bones that don't make for complete skeleton; a puzzling finding (even taking into account that few bones remain due to the acidic soil of most locations) that has led to some doubts about calling those sites for tombs (see below).
+But often there is but an array of bones that don't make for complete skeleton; a puzzling finding (even taking into account that few bones remain due to the acidic soil of most locations) that has led to some doubts about interpreting those sites as tombs (see below).

 Erratic boulders used to create a hunebed (Everstorf 1/311)